AR0E/ar0e.github.io/_pages/reading-list.md

   - [text-mode](https://text-mode.org/)
   - COLLAPSE: The Fall of the Soviet Union - Vladislav M. Zubok
   - Late Victorian Holocausts - Mike Davis
+  - The True & Only Heaven - Cristopher Lasch
   - The Ideologies of Theory - Fredric Jameson
   - Branding Terror - Beifuss, Bellini
   - How to Blow Up a Pipeline - Andreas Malm